 I’ve always been an artist.
 My relationship with art has been in turns dysfunctional, tenuous,

 and ardent; my midwestern upbringing (and midwestern practicality) kept me from pursuing a life as a “true” artist.
-But I’ve come to realize that being an artist can be as subtle as seeking out objects and places that hold beauty and meaning.
+But I’ve come to realize that being an artist can be as subtle as seeking out objects and places that are beautiful or hold meaning.

 On my third date with my (now) husband, he told me that he planned to work overseas someday.
 Would I be interested in joining him?
 You bet.

 We left American in late May, 2013, and spent four years in Almaty, Kazakhstan.
 Much of this blog is dedicated, so far, to that experience.
 In September, 2017, we moved to Nairobi, Kenya, where we will shape the next four years of our lives.

 On this blog I promise to bring light and humor to the unusual or difficult circumstances of daily life in unusual or difficult places.
 But ultimately, my goal is to record and share my search for beauty and meaning … wherever I call home.

 Sarah Kraegel holds a Bachelor of Fine Arts degree in Sculpture, and a Master’s degree in Museum Education and Exhibition Development.
 She has been working in arts education and cultural programming for twelve years—which includes developing and leading museum education programs and a wide variety of arts programs for both children and adults.

 Sarah lives in Nairobi, Kenya, with her husband, son, daughter, dog, cat, and four chickens.
 When she grows up, she hopes to become a children’s picture book illustrator.